sclaggett/eye-candy/eye-native/README.md

 # eye-native

-This is the native library for the eye-candy and eye-projector repositories.
+This is the native library for the *eye-candy* and *eye-projector* projects.

+You do not need to build this project separately unless you're working directly on the native code.
+When building the *eye-candy* and *eye-projector* projects, the contents of this project will be copied into their `node_modules` directories and built there,

-Initialize dependencies by running `yarn install` and build the library by running `yarn build`.
+Local development is initialized by running `yarn install` and built by running `yarn build`.

 ## Compiling OpenCV